krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

     cl make sort-run/output -n a-sorted.txt
     cl cat a-sorted.txt

-We can also download the results to local disk:
+On the CLI, we can also download the results to local disk:

     cl download a-sorted.txt